Your Kisses Are Wasted on Me

 "Your Kisses Are Wasted on Me" was the second single from The Pipettes' debut album We Are the Pipettes.
 It was released on 27 March 2006 and available on CD, double 7" vinyl and digital download on Memphis Industries.
-The single was accompanied by another music video and garnered substantial airplay.
+The single was produced by Gareth Parton and Andy Dragazis and was accompanied by another music video and garnered substantial airplay.